-I recently discussed the importance of getting Voice of the Customer (VOC) feedback and common methods, such as surveys, to understand customer perceptions and expectations across different touch points.
-To be effective and acquire actionable insights, questions must be designed with best practices applied.
+I recently discussed the importance of getting Voice of the Customer (VOC) feedback and common methods, such as surveys, used to understand customer perceptions and expectations across touch points.
+To be effective and acquire actionable insights, survey questions must be designed following best practices.
 I also recommend a “test & learn” approach.

-I have been researching the answer to this question besides learning from my own survey testing.
-I like Zontziry (Z) Johnson’s perspective about survey placement and related advantages and disadvantages in her article.
-She explains:
+I have been researching the answer to this question in addition to learning from my own survey testing.
+I like Zontziry (Z) Johnson’s perspective about survey placement and related advantages and disadvantages.
+In her article, she explains:

 The Argument for Placing It First

 Putting the overall question first does a few things.
 First, according to the research, it can actually act as an anchor by which a respondent answers the rest of the questions.
 So, if we ask an overall question first and get that knee-jerk reaction from a respondent that might be given if asked about their experience by a friend, as they take the rest of the survey, they tend to adjust their following answers to match the answer to the overall question.
 This is great for the researcher if the answer to that overall question is positive; this isn’t great if that answer is negative.

 According to a research article from 2003, “Order Effects in Customer Satisfaction Modelling,” from the Journal of Marketing Management, “…customers’ overall evaluations are more extreme and better explained when provided after attribute evaluations.”
 By asking the specifics before asking the overall question, respondents will be thinking more about how the specifics add up to their overall level of satisfaction.
 Arguably, this could mean they are giving a more thought-out answer to that overall question.
 When should you put the overall question last?
 When you want your audience to remember various aspects of their experience and give a more thoughtful response.
 You may also want to consider placing it last if your respondents will be answering awhile after the experience you’re asking them about.
 That way, you can remind them of the particulars about the experience before asking them to give their overall impression.